ThanhDo1412/VehicelTracking/readme.md

   }
 ```
 ## Database Structure
-I had 2 database: Vehicle and trackingHistory
+My database structure included 2 databases:
-  - For Vehicle database: it's used for management data of system and identity user
+  - For Vehicle database: it's used for managing data of system and identity user
   - For TrackingHistory database: this database is used for tracking location of all vehicles.
-TrackingSessions table which will create
+TrackingSessions table will create
-  new record per day for each vehicle, is index of each vehicle by date.
-When we want to find a journey of vehicle in period time,
-  TrackingSessions like a filter that will be reduce the reading time and boost up the query so much than query directly in
-  TrackingHistories.
-This database will be easy for scaling and relication without touch in to identity and orther datas.
+  new record per day for each vehicle, it like index of tracking history for each vehicle.
+For example, when we want to find a journey of vehicle in period time, TrackingSessions like a filter that will reduce the reading time and boost the query up compare to query directly in TrackingHistories.
+This approach will give us the scalability and easier for replication without touching the identity and other data.

 ## Testing user
   For testing purpose, I created 2 user:
   - Admin: admin@test.com/12345abc
   - Vehicle User: vehicle1@test.com/12345
+  Note for test: because I just used free api_key from Google, so that will limit request 10 times/day

 ## Future plane to improve
   - Writing UT
   - Apply Swagger for API Doc
   - Add/Edit more informations for User, Role, Vehicle
-  - Apply CIDC
+  - Apply CI/CD
   - Apply Docker